 There are a few items that are specific to certain upholstery repairs, and we’ll list those in the appropriate section below.

-Others are general in nature, meaning that anyone looking to fix a burn should buy them, regardless of the type of upholstery they have in their vehicle.
+Others are general in nature, meaning that anyone looking to fix a burn will need them, irrespective of the type of upholstery they have in their vehicle.

 General Supplies